SarahZimmermann-Schmutzler/juice_shop_challenges/README.md

-## What vulnerabilities lurk in web applications and why should I care?
+## What vulnerabilities lurk in web applications?
 The information about the security vulnerabilities was provided by **ChatGPT**.

 You will find the links to the appropriate challenges in the text.